-The camp can get busy, especially during the summer months as it’s popular with overseas windsurfers.
+The campground can get busy, especially during the summer months as it’s popular with overseas windsurfers.
 I’ve always managed to find a spot though, even during the Christmas and New Year period.

 There’s an onsite caretaker there during the busier months.
-Cost for camping are $8 per night, per person and $7 for pensioners.
+Cost for camping is $8 per night, per person and $7 for pensioners.

 Windsurfing and Kitesurfing at Coronation Beach